pcbrom/pcbrom/README.md

 ## Education and Professional Development

-- PhD candidate in Computer Science (in progress, 2024-)
+- PhD in Computer Science (in progress, 2024-)
   University of Brasília (UnB), Brazil
   Advisor: Li Weigang